Book Review: Soulful Simplicity by Courtney Carver. A passionate expression of how a simple life…

-Judging by the content of this book, Brian Nelson is a well traveled man and has visited just about every country, even some that a lot of people would avoid; Syria (he did this before the war), North Korea and Afghanistan.
-Somehow, in the course of less than 100 pages, he summarizes his adventures, which is a feat in itself.
-It reminded me of the Reduced Shakespeare Theater Company who give a complete rendition of the complete works of William Shakespeare in 90 minutes.
-Like their performance Nelson’s book leaves you a little out of breath.
+Judging by the content of this book, Brian Nelson is a well-travelled man and has visited just about every country, even some that a lot of people would avoid; Syria (he did this before the war), North Korea and Afghanistan.
+Somehow, in fewer than 100 pages, he summarizes his adventures, which is a feat in itself.
+It reminded me of the Reduced Shakespeare Theater Company which gives a complete rendition of the complete works of William Shakespeare in 90 minutes.
+Like their performance, Nelson’s book leaves you a little out of breath.
 I managed to read the whole book in a couple of evenings without much problem.

 The first section is the preamble of what is to come in the rest of the book.
 Before launching into a whistle-stop description of a gallop around the globe, Nelson delivers a chapter on world travelling 101.
 I would consider myself a seasoned traveller and I did pick up a couple of useful snippets for use on future trips.
 This section was my favourite in the book.

 The last five chapters of the book are largely broken down into broad geographic regions; North & South America, Australia and the Pacific Islands, Europe, Asia & the Middle East and Africa.
 Nelson systematically describes his adventures in the countries of each region, often in only a couple of sentences.
 I understand that he is trying to be brief but it doesn’t really do much to whet your appetite for visiting these places.
 It might have been better to take up a few more pages to get potential travellers excited.